HaimanotA/quiztour/README.md

 ![Footer](documentation/readme6.png)
 ## Features left to implement

-   - Currently the site contains the biography of two pioneers.
-In the future it aims to include the biography and inventions of many more.
+   - Currently the site contains a quiz for only one city/country.
+In the future, it aims to add a search engine an travellers can select their destination city/country and take the quiz.

-   -  To facilitate the search process a search engine will be developed.

 ## Testing